andreykaere/ixwindow/README.md

 around `.config/polybar` folder, so you won't lose your custom icons, if you have them)
 - `gap` constant, which is used in `ixwindow` script
+- for `i3` you can additionally specify `gap_per_desk`.
+This variable is used for calculation position of the icon, when the number of active desktops is dynamic.

 You will also need to add the following to your polybar `config` file: